sapped/ring_radius_census/README.md

 RENAME THE FOLDER FROM census_db to census_ring_radius

+# Setup
+- This project will require significant compute, memory, and disk space
+- You may need to tweak your Docker System Resources before starting, or else you may run into virtual storage limit issues

 # Download the Census Data from ftp.census.gov
 - I coded this on a Macbook Air, I needed to [install FTP on mac OS](https://apple.stackexchange.com/questions/320781/missing-ftp-command-line-tool-on-macos) using `brew install inetutils`
 - Ran into some frustration with CLI FTP early on, so I switched and used FileZilla instead